Will AI replace humans?

 More importantly, AI is unlikely to replace uniquely human skills, such as:

-- Creativity and critical thinking: AI can suggest ideas, create initial drafts or images, but humans still need to skillfully select and refine to create entirely new value.
+AI can suggest ideas, but humans skillfully select and refine to create new value

-Even tech leaders emphasize this point: a representative from Canva affirmed that AI “will not replace core human elements such as empathy, communication, and relationship building.”
+AI will not replace core human elements such as empathy, communication, and relationship building.

 The role of humans in the AI era